 At the heart of it all was the Somerset House, marketed as a “smart home” (back when that meant clever floor planning, not Wi-Fi).
 This flexible design came with two bedrooms, one bathroom, and plenty of room to grow.
 What some called an attic, Elliott called an unfinished second story—because the idea was simple: your home should grow with your family.
 The base model kept it modest, but for a bit more, you could finish that second floor with two extra bedrooms and a bathroom.

-Over time, the series of homes within the Town Square neighborhood earned their own identity, and the name Somerset Homes was born.
+Over time, the series of homes within the Town Square neighborhood earned their own identity, and the name Somerset was born.

 The public caught on quickly.
 Within 60 days of opening, Elliott sold 90 homes.
 The Somerset name stuck—not just for the model, but the neighborhood itself.